taidalog/taidalab/README.md

 ## Recommended environment

-- Mozilla FireFox 106.0.1 or later.
+- Mozilla Firefox 106.0.1 or later.

 ## Terms of Service